inet-framework/inet/showcases/emulation/basic/doc/index.rst

    :end-at: *.configurator.config = xml("<config><interface hosts='receiver' names='eth0' address='192.168.2.2' netmask='255.255.255.0'

 The simulated part of the network is now properly configured.
-The further configurations affect the real OS and are contained in the ``TestExtUpperEthernetInterfaceInSender.sh`` shell script.
+The further configurations affect the host OS and are contained in the ``TestExtUpperEthernetInterfaceInSender.sh`` shell script.

 ..
 At this point, the ``TestExtUpperEthernetInterfaceInSender.sh`` shell script